 But 1934 is also different from 1914.
 Today the working class has a fatherland-the Soviet Union.
 In every capitalist country Communist every capitalist country Communist historians will write of the glorious Parties exist.
 Parties that have or history of the American working years proven their unflinching loy-alty to the working class.
-We also the devotion, loyalty and heroism who have already proven their mettle What about those young Commuin countries such as Germany, nists who without fear entered the heart of the reactionary South, And in the United States we also have Young Communist League which is following the leadership of our Communist Party and is provenum in the Joint Party and in the United States we also have Young Communist League white gentlemen have taken field in the Party and is provenum in the Joint Party a In the past three years our the Black Belt 2,500 young members chise, for free speech and free asStreet.
+We also the devotion, loyalty and heroism who have already proven their mettle What about those young Commuin countries such as Germany, nists who without fear entered the heart of the reactionary South, In the past three years our the Black Belt 2,500 young members chise, for free speech and free asStreet.
 1914 - 1934 certainly the League through its militant fight under our leadership?
-How many And that bloated pig, the honor- Nor can we at this convention, forget those young Communists who paid the supreme sacrifice for the working class.
+How many against the boss' class has increased years of jail sentences, hours of its influence and organizational torture and misery, went in to build- And that bloated pig, the honorsupported the war in the U.S. A united front we have succeeded in Why there is more courage in The newspaper sued at once as Scheidemann who killed the heroic struggle for relief, have organized young Negro leader, who is serving Nor can we at this convention, forget those young Communists who paid the supreme sacrifice for the working class.
 We have not and will never forget the three members of our National Committee who fell at the hands of the class enemy.
 Joe York, 21 year old coal miner and auto worker, District Organizer of our League in Detroit shot down by the Ford police.
 Harry Simms, young Connecticut factory worker, one of the first of those to Ronald Edwards, struggle of white and Negro youth League, Gil Green.-Editor.] for relief.
 We have not forgotten you, Edwards, Simms and York.
 We have not forgotten the thousands of young heroes of China, Germany and Japan, who died shouting to the end-Long Live the Communist International!
 Let us rise comrades and stand in silence as a tribute to those who fell in the struggle of the past three years.
 The 7th National Convention faces problems of great importance.
 The militancy of the American workers is rising from day to day.
 In every section of the country haunting Europe and the whole the unemployed.
 If after the deliberations of our convention, we increase our tempo, we energetically and enthusiastically move on, there is every reason to say that our goal will soon be reached-our generation shall have the honor of bearing the arms which will overthrow bloody American imperialism.
 With these words of greeting permit me in the name of the National Committee to declare open the 7th National Convention of the Young Communist League, U. S. A., with the singing of the Interna- Hand-To-Mouth Work Hinders Party From Winning the Youth "Who fails to understand this decisive role of the youth in the class struggle, fails to see what is necessary for the successful economic and political struggles of the working class and for the ultimate victory of the prole-tarian revolution.
 The Eighth Convention emphasizes that there are still remnants of reformist ideology in our ranks which underestimate the importance and role of the youth.
 The convention emphasizes the neces sity of conducting a sharp strug gle against the methods of workng hand-to-mouth without perspective or goal, which hinder Party from real Commun work among the young generation."-From the resolution of the 8th Party Convention "The Winning of the Working Class Youth."
 Workingclass Youth (Continued from Page 1) By HARRY GANNES 6th Congress of the Young Communist International.